mkatto/CS4641_Group3/README.md

 ### References
 - Athey, S. (2018).
 The impact of machine learning on economics.
 In The economics of artificial intelligence: An agenda (pp. 507-547).
 University of Chicago Press.
--Puglia, M., & Tucker, A. (2020).
+- Puglia, M., & Tucker, A. (2020).
 Machine Learning, the Treasury Yield Curve and Recession Forecasting.
 - Katris, C. (2020).
 Prediction of unemployment rates with time series and machine learning techniques.
 Computational Economics, 55(2), 673-706.
--Jahan, S., Mahmud, A. S., & Papageorgiou, C. (2014).
+- Jahan, S., Mahmud, A. S., & Papageorgiou, C. (2014).
 What is Keynesian economics?.
 International Monetary Fund, 51(3).